 Some coordination (based on implementation) between TRPs is assumed to align configurations, e.g. configuring different DMRS CDM groups to different TRPs as to avoid DMRS collisions between the scheduled multiple PDSCHs.

-The two PDSCHs should be served by separate HARQ processes.
+The PDSCHs from different TRPs should be served by separate HARQ processes.

 ACK/NACK transmitted either jointly on a single PUCCH resource to one of the TRPs or on separate PUCCH resources towards the two TRPs.